Timeline of events surrounding Petraeus resignation, Allen probe

 - Obama becomes aware of an issue involving Allen's nomination to be commander of the U.S. European Command and Supreme Allied Commander Europe.

 - The FBI refers its investigation of allegedly inappropriate emails between Allen, commander of NATO and U.S. forces in Afghanistan, and Kelley to the Pentagon.
-Defence Secretary Leon Panetta orders the Defence Department's Inspector General to handle the investigation.
+Defense Secretary Leon Panetta orders the Defense Department's Inspector General to handle the investigation.

-- Obama is notified that Panetta has referred the Allen matter to the Defence Department's Inspector General.
+- Obama is notified that Panetta has referred the Allen matter to the Defense Department's Inspector General.

 - White House Press Secretary Jay Carney says Obama retains faith in Allen to lead U.S. troops in Afghanistan.